dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 Below the navigation list element, we'll add a `<section class="authWrapper">` to contain anything having to do with login/logout.
 We'll add a login button with a `(click)` handler that executes the `auth.login()` method.
 We'll show this button with `*ngIf` if the user is not authenticated.

-Open the `header.component.scss` file and let's add a little bit of margin to our `.authWrapper` element:
+Open the `header.component.scss` file and let's add a margin to our `.authWrapper` element:

 ```scss
 /* ng2-dinos/src/app/header/header.component.scss */